 The Integrated Learning Resource Center (ILRC) incorporates the University's main library and academic computing facilities.
 Bearing the name of the University's President Emeritus, the ILRC is the focal point of academic life at Liberty.
-Strategically located in the Arthur S. DeMoss Learning Center, the ILRC supports instruction, research, productivity, community-building, and other activities relevant to the University's mission.
+Strategically located in the Arthur S. DeMoss Learning Center, the ILRC supports instruction, research, productivity, community-building, individual and group study, and other activities relevant to the University's mission.
 The ILRC's library resources and services are housed primarily on the first floor, while student computing access is concentrated on the second and third floors.
-The ILRC staff also manages a 24-workstation computer lab in the Campus North complex.
+The ILRC staff also manages a 24-workstation computer lab in Green Hall.
 The ILRC is open for student use across a wide range of hours each week during the academic term.